AmpersandJS/ampersandjs.com/intro.md

 It should be easy to create rich user experiences.

-There’s a lot of buzz and talk around rendering performance for JS apps.
+There’s a lot of buzz and talk around rendering performance for JavaScript apps.
 Mostly the answer to these types of performance issues is: "Don’t touch the DOM any more than you have to".

 That’s one of the core premises of libraries like Facebook’s React:  only performing minimal changes and batching those changes into RAF loops.